The Tournament is played under the CARHA rules of play for Old-Timers hockey, as modified below.

 - CARHA rule 25 allows the referee to “prohibit a player from participating in the game while using or wearing any equipment that he considers dangerous to a player or game official”.

-- The first team listed on the game schedule will be the Visiting Team and will normally wear the dark coloured sweaters.
+- The first team listed on the game schedule will be the Visiting Team and will normally wear the predominantly white coloured sweaters.

 - However, in recognizing that all teams do not have 2 sets of sweaters, we ask those who do to please bring both sets to all games and to be prepared to switch in the event there is a conflict in colours.